RagnarB83/ash-documentation/docs/job-types.rst

     Optimizer(fragment=HF_frag, theory=ORCAcalc, coordsystem='tric')
     #Optimizer and Opt are aliases for the geomeTRICOptimizer function name.

-See :doc:`geomeTRIC-interface` for all features.
+See :doc:`Geometry-optimization` for all features.

 Other optimizers: